authts/sample-keycloak-react-oidc-context/README.md

 I often see questions in the [Keycloak forums](https://keycloak.discourse.group) on how to use it with React.
 On the other hand, I often see questions in the [react-oidc-context](https://github.com/authts/react-oidc-context) repo on how to use it with Keycloak.

-So, thought it'd be cool to make a little project that glues these tools together, in hopes that others will play with and learn from it.
+So, I thought it'd be cool to make a little project that glues these tools together, in hopes that others may play with it and get ideas for their own implementations.

 ## Setup